sunisdown/faster_cpython/pep_ast_optimizer.rst

 Abstract
 ========

-Propose an API to support AST optimizers.
+Propose an API to support AST optimizers and add a "FAT" mode.

 Rationale